MONTANA: LOW REGULATIONS

 - 1,080 hours for grades 4-12

-The Montana Homeschool Law requires you to teach the basic educational subjects that are taught in Montana public schools.
+The Montana Homeschool Law requires you to offer the basic educational subjects that are taught in Montana public schools.

 (see legal reference #2: 4)